danielcolnaghi/DublinWeather/README.md

 ## How to run/build 🔨
 - Download the project from git.
+- There is no third-party library like pods/carthage so you can go straight to project file and open.
 - Configure your API key at https://openweathermap.org in the API class.
-- This process can take time for the new accounts, you should receive an email with your key and it can take abbout one hour to this key became active.
+- This process can take time for the new accounts, you should receive an email with your key and it can take about one hour to  active the key.
 - Change your certification team from DublinWeather target if build in device.
 - Build & Run!